geekhmer/geekhmer.github.io/source/_posts/2014-07-22-decorator-design-pattern.markdown

 date: 2014-07-22 20:10
 comments: true
 categories: [Ruby, Design Pattern]
-keywords: ruby,design pattern,decorator design pattern
+keywords: ruby, design pattern, decorator design pattern
 ---

 <p>
   In the object-oriented world, simple applications usually require small classes with static behaviors.
-Adding, modifying, and sharing those behaviors can be achieved by mixing in modules or inheriting from other classes at compile time.<br/>
+Adding, modifying, and sharing those behaviors can be achieved by mixing in modules or inheriting from other classes at compile time.
 </p>

 <p>
   However, more complex applications might require a particular instance of a class to gain additional functionality at runtime.
-To modify the behavior of an object dynamically, we can utilize the decorator design pattern.<br/>
+To modify the behavior of an object dynamically, we can utilize the decorator design pattern.
 </p>

 <p>